-Text - Text elements can be Plain Text or HTML Text.
+- Text Text elements can be Plain Text or HTML Text.
 Plain text elements are best suited for plain text or alternative text messages.
-HTML text drop-ins contain HTML tags to format the text such as for a line break and for bold.
-Plain text can be inserted into an HTML message, but formatting such as line breaks will not necessarily appear as expected.
+HTML text drop-ins contain HTML tags to format the text such as br> for a line break and for bold.
+Plain text can - 2.
+See Appendix G: Tips for Creating a Successful Email Marketing Campaign for more tips on preserving your organization's reputation.

+be inserted into an HTML message, but formatting such as line breaks will not necessarily appear as expected.
 HTML text containing tags is not compatible with a plain text message because the tags will be seen in the message and will not format the text.